johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Energize the pi and let it cook for a minute or more.
 Future boots will go much faster.

-Important Note: When using your finger to resize windows: tap **on the title bar of the window near an edge** until the cursor changes to become two arrow heads pointing in opposite directions.
+Important Note: When using your finger to resize windows: tap **on the title bar of the window near an edge** until the cursor changes to become a two headed arrow with heads pointing in opposite directions.
 Now you will know that the window is ready to be resized.
 Touch the cursor again and hold your finger for a short moment on the cursor.
 Now move your finger to resize the window.
 If you do not follow this method exactly then resizing the window can be maddeningly difficult.

 #### Chose interfacing options, Expand File System.
 Open a Terminal window by clicking the Terminal Window icon on the taskbar.